project-gemmi/gemmi/docs/mol.rst

   This file has 20 models.

 The :file:`gemmi/mmread.hpp` header includes many other headers and is relatively slow to compile.
-For this reason, include it in only one compilation unit (that does not change often).
+For this reason, consider including it in only one compilation unit (that does not change often).

+Alternatively, if you want to support gzipped files, use function ``gemmi::read_structure_gz()`` declared in the header ``gemmi/gzread.hpp`` and implemented in ``gemmi/gzread_impl.hpp``.
+The latter header must be included in only one compilation unit.

-Alternatively, if want to support only a single coordinate format, use a function specific to this format.
+If you know the format of files that you will read, you may also use a function specific to this format.
 For example, the next section shows how to read just a PDB file (``read_pdb_file(path)``).

 Python